 For dental patients seeking straighter teeth, there is that constant conflict in making a choice between the traditional metal braces and the newer approach to Orthodontics called Invisalign.

 Braces have been used over the years.
 Millions of individuals can attest to its success rate in addressing orthodontic problems.
 They have also improved – smaller, less noticeable, more efficient, and more productive.
 Yet, the improvements of braces were not enough to satisfy patients who dread wearing them.
 In 2000, Invisalign came in the picture, addressing the concerns associated with regular braces.

 And so, patients have begun to weigh the pros and cons of the two approaches to straightening the teeth.
 Between braces and Invisalign, which is a better option?

 Braces are the most common recommendation of dentists to help a person’s orofacial appearance.
 With braces, crowded or crooked teeth, incorrect jaw position, underbites, overbites, and jaw joint disorders are corrected.

 Braces are made up of brackets which run along a wire.
 The brackets and wires are then thoroughly pressed against the teeth to support minimal movements and correctly straighten and align the teeth.

 The use of Invisalign is considered as a practical approach for tooth movements which are not too complicated.
 In this treatment, a specialist will X-ray the teeth, use impressions and pictures to form an image of the teeth accurately, and set up the aligner trays accordingly.

 With Invisalign, a set of computer-generated trays is worn by the patient.
 These trays are then adjusted or changed every two weeks.

 Braces or Invisalign?

-Whether you chose to subscribe to dental braces or Invisalign, it is essential to consult a dental specialist or an orthodontist well-experienced in braces and Invisalign to better understand the options.
+Whether you chose to subscribe to dental braces or Invisalign, it is essential to consult a an orthodontist well-experienced in braces and Invisalign to better understand the options.
 Through this professional, you can also discover the most effective solution in addressing your orthodontic problem.